ffacal/react-native-firebase-and-twitter-example/README.md

 # React Native Firebase integration Demo for iOS

+While this demo has been tested in IOS and works, it is still work in progress.

 During my first React Native prototype project I couldn't find a good example of Firebase working with React Native.
-Instructions described here: https://www.firebase.com/blog/2015-05-29-react-native.html didn't work as described for me.
+Instructions described here: https://www.firebase.com/blog/2015-05-29-react-native.html didn't work as I expected.

 I wrote this example based on Firebase official docs and demo: